theoremreach/slate/source/index.md

 ```

-This end point allows you to retrieve all active country and language combinations supported by TheoremReach.
+This end point allows you to retrieve all active country and language combinations currently supported by TheoremReach.
 Only actively support countries will be returned.
 The ID must be used when creating campaigns and checking feasibility.
+Please note the beta version of our API only supports our US based sample.
+Please contact admin@theoremreach.com if you are interested in running international sample requests.

 **HTTP REQUEST**